Sentinelese: Language

-Because of their complete isolation, nearly nothing is known about the Sentinelese language, which is therefore unclassified.
+Because of their complete isolation, very little is known about the Sentinelese language, which is therefore unclassified.
 It has been recorded that the Jarawa language is mutually unintelligible with the Sentinelese language.
-There is uncertainty as to the range of overlap with the Onge language, if any.
-The Anthropological Survey of India's 2016 handbook on Vulnerable Tribe Groups considers them mutually unintelligible.
+The range of overlap with the Onge language is unknown; the Anthropological Survey of India's 2016 handbook on Vulnerable Tribe Groups considers them mutually unintelligible.

 Isolation and uncontacted status

+In 1957, the Indian government declared North Sentinel Island a tribal reserve and prohibited travel within 3 nmi.
+Photography was prohibited.
+A constant armed patrol prevents intrusions by outsiders.

-They are a community of indigenous peoples in voluntary isolation.
-Designated a Particularly Vulnerable Tribal Group and a Scheduled Tribe, they belong to the broader class of Andamanese people.
+The Sentinelese are a community of indigenous peoples in voluntary isolation.
+Designated a particularly vulnerable tribal group and a Scheduled Tribe, they belong to the broader class of Andamanese people.

-Along with the Great Andamanese, the Jarawas, the Onge, the Shompen, and the Nicobarese, the Sentinelese are one of the six native and often reclusive peoples of the Andaman and Nicobar Islands.
+Along with the Great Andamanese, the Jarawas, the Onge, the Shompen, and the Nicobarese, the Sentinelese are one of the six often reclusive peoples indigenous to the Andaman and Nicobar Islands.
 Unlike the others, the Sentinelese appear to have consistently refused any interaction with the outside world.
 They are hostile to outsiders and have killed people who approached or landed on the island.

-The first peaceful contact with the Sentinelese was made by Triloknath Pandit, a director of the Anthropological Survey of India, and his colleagues on 4 January 1991.
-Indian visits to the island ceased in 1997.